Natallia Arsiennieva

+Biography

-Origin and early life
+Early life

-Arsiennieva was born on 20 September 1903 into a middle class family in Baku, a major oil-producing centre of the Russian Empire (today the capital of Azerbaijan).
+Arsiennieva was born on 20 September 1903 into a middle-class family in Baku, a major oil-producing centre of the Russian Empire (today the capital of Azerbaijan).

-In 1905 Arsiennieva's family moved first to Volhynia (Volyn) and then to Wilno (Vilnius) where she spent her childhood and graduated from the Belarusian gymnasium of Wilno in 1921.
+In 1905, Arsiennieva's family moved first to Volhynia (Volyn) and then to Wilno (Vilnius) where she spent her childhood and graduated from the Belarusian gymnasium of Wilno in 1921.
 She later studied at the Arts Department of the University of Wilno.

-In 1922 Arsiennieva married Francišak Kušal, a prominent figure of the Belarusian independence movement and Nazi collaborator.
+In 1922, Arsiennieva married Francišak Kušal, a prominent figure of the Belarusian independence movement and Nazi collaborator.

-During World War 2
+World War II

 Following the Soviet invasion of Poland, her husband, who was at the time an officer of the Polish army, was taken as a prisoner of war and spent a year in Soviet incarceration before being sent to Minsk in 1941.
-After Minsk was captured by the German army in 1941, he became a Nazi collaborator, rising to become a commander in the Byelorussian Home Defence.
+After Minsk was captured by the German army in 1941, he became a Nazi collaborator, rising to become a commander in the Belarusian Home Defence.

 Arsiennieva worked for a regional Soviet newspaper but was soon arrested and deported as a "bourgeois nationalist intellectual" to Kazakhstan with her two sons.
-However in early 1941 she was released after a petition by the Belarusian Union of Writers and moved to Minsk, where during the German occupation she also collaborated with the Nazis, working for the pro-Nazi Belaruskaya Gazeta.
+However, in early 1941, she was released after a petition by the Belarusian Union of Writers and moved to Minsk, where during the German occupation she also collaborated with the Nazis, working for the pro-Nazi Belaruskaya Gazeta.
 She wrote several librettos for operas and was engaged in translations.